brimtown/.vim/README.md

     * It converts between camelCase and snake_case.
 Use `cr` followed 's' for snake_case, 'm' for MixedCase, 'c' for camelCase, or 'u' for UPPER_CASE (these work within the current word and don't take a motion).
 * [vim-qargs](https://github.com/nelstrom/vim-qargs) ([stack overflow](http://stackoverflow.com/questions/5686206/search-replace-using-quickfix-list-in-vim/5686810#5686810)) is kind of like Cdo.
 * [ctrlp](https://github.com/kien/ctrlp.vim) is a fuzzy file finder invoked by hitting Ctrl-P in normal mode and typing some part of the file name you'd like to open.
 This config also has `,f` mapped to the same function.
+* [ctrlp-cmatcher](https://github.com/JazzCore/ctrlp-cmatcher/) is a sane matching algorithm for Ctrl-P that is not terribly slow and does not fall over, useless when your monorail grows to the appropriate size.

 ## Navigation
 * [nerdtree](https://github.com/scrooloose/nerdtree) puts a directory tree on the left side of the screen.
 Press `\` to open it at your project root, or `Shift-\` to open it with the current file selected.
 You can press `m` to move, delete, or create files.
 Press `?` inside the tree to get more help.